KimACostello/hello-world/README.md

 This repository is for practicing the GitHub Flow.

 My name is Kim Costello.
 I live in Raleigh, NC.
 I am married, and have one daughter.

+I also have two dogs, named Luna and Stella.